reezyoflagos/reezyoflagos/README.md

 # read.me
 # 💫 About Me:
-👨🏿‍💻 Hi 👋🏽 I'm  Reezywise<br>🧑🏿‍💼 I'm a full-stack developer.
+👨🏿‍💻 Hi 👋🏽 I'm  Reezywise<br>🧑🏿‍💼 I'm a front-end developer.
 I code in Javascript.☘️<br>🐾 I look foward to Collaborations.<br>🦾 I'm also available for jobs related to full-stack Development.<br>🤙🏿 you can reach me at this website. https://linktr.ee/reezywise

 ## 🌐 Socials: